kdeldycke/awesome-billing/README.md

 ### Data Engineering

 To industrialize data production and consumption, your need data engineers to clean up, persist and consolidate data.
-Only after you get these data fundations you might think of onboarding data scientists.
+Only after you get these data foundation you might think of onboarding data scientists.

 - [AI vs Data Science vs Data Engineering](https://blog.insightdatascience.com/how-emerging-ai-roles-fit-in-the-data-landscape-d4cd922c389b) - `Data Engineers build data pipelines and infrastructure to ensure a constant availability of transformed data.
 Data Scientists analyze and build models from these data to develop new product features or drive the bottom line of the business.`.
 As for AI professionals, their focus is on cognitive automation.
 - [Ten Ways Your Data Project is Going to Fail](https://www.martingoodson.com/ten-ways-your-data-project-is-going-to-fail/) - You don't need data scientists. `For ETL, hire data engineers.
 For reporting, hire BI analysts.
 The end.`.